Giovanni Antonio Orsini del Balzo: Biography

-Giannantonio was also an influent member of the Neapolitan court, and remained engulfed in the struggle between Joanna and Alfonso V of Aragon, whom he supported in the civil war against John II of Anjou.
+Giannantonio was also an influential member of the Neapolitan court, and remained engulfed in the struggle between Joanna and Alfonso V of Aragon, whom he supported in the civil war against John II of Anjou.
 When Alfonso became king of Naples, Giannantonio further increased his power with the titles of Grand Constable and of Duke of Bari.

 However, when Alfonso died, he retreated to Taranto to head a group of barons against the former's son, Ferdinand I, in favour of John II.
 After several feats of war, Giannantonio and his side were defeated, but in the end, he managed to become reconciled with the Aragonese king.
 He died in Altamura Castle in 1463, strangled by a certain Paolo Tricarico, perhaps a royal killer.
 King Ferdinand confiscated most of his lands.
 His niece Isabella, the legitimate heiress of Giannantonio's lands, died soon afterwards in 1465.
 Her heir was her eldest son, the future Alfonso II of Naples.